microsoft/connected-fleet-refarch/docs/GettingStarted.md

 * Open the Azure Portal
 * Navigate to the Azure Data Explorer instance in your fleet integration resource group
-* Go to Data > Query to open the browing interface
+* Go to Data > Query to open the Azure Data Explorer query interface

 You can now use KQL statements to visualize the data, for example: